 Madelung disease is most commonly seen in the Mediterranean population with a male to female ratio of 15:1.
 The commonest age of onset is between the third and fifth decades.

-Although the etiology is unknown, approximately 60 - 90% of patients present a previous history of moderate to severe alcoholism.
+Although the aetiology is unknown, approximately 60-90% of patients present a previous history of moderate to severe alcoholism.

 Treatment and prognosis

-The treatment is surgical resection (lipossuction or conventional surgery), indicated when there is evidence of aerodigestive compression and presence of esthetic deformities.
+Treatment options include surgical resection (liposuction or conventional surgery), indicated when there is evidence of aerodigestive compression and presence of aesthetic deformities.
 Recurrence is frequently observed.
 Abstinence from alcohol is advised if there is a relevant history.

 Launois and Bensaude concluded the description of the syndrome in 1898, naming it as multiple symmetrical adenolipomatosis.